Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Numerical Experiments

 \subsection{Non-Markovian model}

-For the non-Markovian model, in Theorem \ref{thmmodel2}, we analyzed the phase transition between a fast consensus and halting of the dynamics.
-We conjectured in Conjecture \ref{conjecture:1} that this phase transition is sharp and confirmed the conjecture in the special case $p=1$ in Theorem \ref{theorem:p=1}.
-To verify this theoretical prediction, we consider a fixed $n=500$ and set
+We next run larger-size simulations for the non-Markovian model.
+For each listed value of $n$, we set

-with varying $ L $.
-In particular, we focus on the outcomes near the critical value
+with varying constants $ L>0 $.
+As in Theorem \ref{thmmodel2}, we focus on the outcomes near the critical value

 In our simulations, the last day of the dynamics is averaged over all instances where consensus is reached.
+The frequency is given in the format $a/b$, meaning that opinion $+$ wins $a$ times and the dynamics halts $b$ times.

 We first focus on the special case $ p=1 $ and set $ q=0.3 $.
 In this case, $ L^* \approx 2.788 $ is the critical value for the phase transition.
 The simulations are listed below.

-As shown in Table \ref{tab:delta_p1}, when $ L<L^* $, the opinion $ + $ wins with high frequency.
-In particular, opinion $ + $ wins almost surely when $ L $ becomes smaller and the consensus becomes faster.
-On the other hand, when $ L>L^* $, the dynamics will halt with high frequency and halting happens almost surely as $ L $ gets larger.
-These observations agree with Theorem \ref{theorem:p=1}.
+As shown in Table \ref{tab:nonmarkovian-p1-larger}, when $ L<L^* $, the opinion $ + $ wins with high frequency.
+In particular, opinion $ + $ wins in almost all simulations when $ L $ becomes smaller and the consensus becomes faster.
+On the other hand, when $ L>L^* $, the dynamics will halt with high frequency, and halting happens in almost all simulations as $ L $ gets larger.
+The rows near $L^*$ show the finite-size transition behavior at the critical scale.

-To verify Conjecture \ref{conjecture:1} in full generality, we now simulate the case where $p=0.5$ and $q=0.3$.
+We now simulate the case where $p=0.5$ and $q=0.3$.
 In this case, the critical value for the phase transition is $ L^* \approx 2.582 $.
 The results of the simulation are listed below.

-From Table \ref{tab:delta_p05}, we can see a similar behavior of the outcomes as in the $p=1$ case.
+From Table \ref{tab:nonmarkovian-p05-larger}, we can see a similar behavior of the outcomes as in the $p=1$ case.
 When $ L<L^* $, the opinion $ + $ wins with high frequency.
 When $ L>L^* $, the dynamics will halt with high frequency.
-These simulations provide numerical evidence to support the validity of Conjecture \ref{conjecture:1}.
+The rows near $L^*$ display the finite-size transition behavior at the critical scale.